Meet the Team

 Could you join our team?

-We’re always on the lookout for kind and patient volunteers to join us at The Centre and there are a whole host of different jobs that we need your help with.
+We are always on the look out for kind and patient people to join us at The Centre and there are a whole host of different jobs that we need your help with.

 So, whether you have just a few hours or a regular chunk of time to spare, get in touch with us to find out how we can work together.